-Illinois is among the sixteen states mentioned above that generally require a background check before a gun sale; more specifically, in Illinois, any firearm seller must verify the validity of the purchaser’s Firearm Owner’s Identification Card.
+Illinois is among the 17 states mentioned above that generally requires a background check before a gun sale; more specifically, in Illinois, any firearm seller must verify the validity of the purchaser’s Firearm Owner’s Identification Card.
 Transfers at gun shows are exempted from this requirement, however, and Illinois has a separate law for background checks at gun shows.
 Under this law, unlicensed sellers at gun shows are subject to the same requirement as licensed dealers to contact the State Police directly to conduct a background check on any prospective transferee.18

-Colorado, Connecticut, New York, Oregon, and Virginia are also among the sixteen states mentioned above that now require a background check at the point of sale of any firearm.
-In those five states, pre-existing laws that required background checks at gun shows also remain on the books.
+Colorado, Connecticut, New York, Oregon, and Virginia are also among the 17 states mentioned above that now generally require a background check at the point of sale of any firearm.
 Connecticut simply refers to its requirement that sellers conduct background checks through law enforcement and confirms that it applies at gun shows.19 In Colorado and New York, sellers must request background checks through licensed dealers, who are required to process the transfer (although they may charge a fee) and gun show promoters must ensure that a dealer is available at a gun show to do this.20 In Oregon, a seller at a gun show may choose to conduct the background check through a licensed dealer for a fee or by contacting the State Police directly.21 In Virginia, the State Police are required to conduct background for sales at gun shows.22

 Other State Gun Show Regulations